-Toni: There is a sales method that involves a numbers game.
+There is a sales method that involves a numbers game.
 If I make enough phone calls, enough people will say yes.
-For every 100 phone calls I make, I'm going to get three clients.
-Grants don't work that way.
-If you're not eligible, don't have a go.
-They're not going to give it to you because you're nice or because you're kind to puppies.
+For every 100 phone calls I make, I’m going to get three clients.
+Grants don’t work that way.
+If you’re not eligible, don’t have a go.
+They’re not going to give it to you because you’re nice or because you’re kind to puppies.
+There is a sales method that involves a numbers game.
+If I make enough phone calls, enough people will say yes.
+For every 100 phone calls I make, I’m going to get three clients.
+Grants don’t work that way.
+If you’re not eligible, don’t have a go.
+They’re not going to give it to you because you’re nice or because you’re kind to puppies.

 10. Co-Contribution Varies

-Toni: For innovation grants, getting funding from one body sometimes means you can't apply for that funding again.
-When it comes to small business grants where you have to co-contribute, it's really important that you identify what that co-contribution is.
-Sometimes they say another grant can be the co-contribution, but often they'll specifically preclude that it has to be cash money or an investor.
+For innovation grants, getting funding from one body sometimes means you can’t apply for that funding again.
+When it comes to small business grants where you must co-contribute, it’s important that you identify what that co-contribution is.
+Sometimes they say another grant can be the co-contribution, but often they’ll specifically preclude that it has to be cash money or an investor.
 The more you do, the quicker you get; you gain efficiencies and you learn to get into the flow.